saichalla73/Restaurant-Recommendation-System/README.md

 - **Display Recommendations:** Shows details of recommended restaurants (name, cuisine, rating, location).
 - **Invalid Input Handling:** Manages cases of no matches or invalid input.

-## How to Use

-1. **Running the Script:**
-    - After Ensuring I have Python installed in my system.
-    - In a terminal or command prompt.
-    - Navigate to the directory containing the `restaurant_recommender.py` file.
-    - Run the script by executing `python restaurant_recommender.py`.

-2. **Input:**
-    - The script will prompt you to enter the type of food you desire.
-    - user can enter their desired food type like "Italian", "Italian, European", "Seafood, Goan" etc..

-3. **Output:**
-    - If restaurants matching the entered cuisine are found in the database, the script will display their names, cuisines, ratings, and locations.
-    - If no matching restaurants are found or if the input is invalid, an appropriate message will be displayed.

 ## Modifications and Data Addition